Palm kernel oil

 Palm kernel oil is an edible plant oil derived from the kernel of the oil palm tree Elaeis guineensis.
-It is related to other two edible oils: palm oil, extracted from the fruit pulp of the oil palm, and coconut oil, extracted from the kernel of the coconut.
+It is related to two other edible oils: palm oil, extracted from the fruit pulp of the oil palm, and coconut oil, extracted from the kernel of the coconut.

 Palm kernel oil, palm oil, and coconut oil are three of the few highly saturated vegetable fats; these oils give the name to the 16-carbon saturated fatty acid palmitic acid that they contain.

 Palm kernel oil, which is semi-solid at room temperature, is more saturated than palm oil and comparable to coconut oil.

 History

-Oil from the African oil palm Elaeis guineensis has long been recognized in West African countries.
+Oil from the African oil palm Elaeis guineensis has long been recognized in West African and Central African countries.
 European merchants trading with West Africa occasionally purchased palm oil for use in Europe, but palm kernel oil remained rare outside West Africa.

 The USDA has published historical production figures for palm kernel oil for years beginning October 1 and ending September 30: